You aced the first rounds of the interview process and now it’s time to show the hiring committee what you’re really made of.

 The days of having one interview and getting hired almost immediately afterwards are getting further and further behind us (though it absolutely does still happen!).

-After almost a decade working abroad, I guess I found myself surprised that so many of the schools I was applying to stateside requested an in-person demo lesson or at the very least a recorded lesson of my teaching.
+After almost a decade teaching abroad in international schools, I guess I found myself surprised that so many of the schools I was applying to stateside requested an in-person demo lesson or at the very least a recorded lesson of my teaching.

 At that time, I had never done a mock interview for a teaching position.
 Never.